Fall 2022

 AAPI Community COVID Archival Project

-This project is a volunteer-led and guided organization, founded in 2021, with a mission to archive and preserve the voices and stories of the Asian American and Pacific Islander communities during the COVID-19 pandemic for future generations.
-The archive is housed within the Ethnic Studies Library at the University of California, Berkeley.
+This project is a volunteer-led and guided organization with a mission to archive and preserve the voices and stories of the Asian American and Pacific Islander communities during the COVID-19 pandemic.

 Asian American Research Center